-- The Board will generally operate in the Chamber of the Shetland Islands Council Town Hall.
+The Board will remain at all times mindful of the need to be accessible to all and assistance will be available on request to those who require any special arrangements to be made. - 3.43 The Board will generally operate in the Chamber of the Shetland Islands Council Town Hall.
 Timescales will be laid down for applications to the Board, in accordance with any regulations issued and these will be widely publicised.
-The Board will meet on a regular basis and the meeting dates will be widely advertised published on the Board's website. - Training of members will be a priority and will be carried out within the three month period following election of any member to the Board.
-Members will be kept informed of developments in the licensing arena and further training will be initiated as necessary. - 3.5 The Board is committed to the use of e-government technology and to applying its benefits so as to ensure continuous improvement of the Board's operation.
+The Board will meet on a regular basis and the meeting dates will be published on the calendar of meetings on the Shetland Islands Council's websiteBoard's website. - 3.54 Training of members will be a priority and will be carried out within the three month period following election of any member to the Board.
+Members will be kept informed of developments in the licensing arena and further training will be initiated as necessary.

+3.65 The Board is committed to the use of e-government technology and to applying its benefits so as to ensure continuous improvement of the Board's operation.